NiloGregginz33/QMGRExperiments/README.md

 Literally the code is written and you are free to use under the license and see and just copy.
 So please, if you have the free time just run the code yourself I made this very easy for reproducibility and idk its more convenient on everyone I feel.

 If you want to run the code on your own machine, use ** pip install -r requirements.txt **, maybe do this in a venv too (but you dont have to), heres a link in case you opt for it https://stackoverflow.com/questions/43069780/how-to-create-virtual-env-with-python-3. this is because we are using python for this so please install it. it helps to go through them in order to see how things keep building over time.
 Also, if you want to run the quantum experiments you have to initialize your IBM Quantum account, but the simulations work the exact same as the quantum code so if that seems like too much effort, you dont have to.
 Files are executed by using python [name of the python file, including the .py at the end] HINT STOP AT ex9 everything past that point is just a misunderstanding I had.
 Also all the code outputs are logged in the DOCS folder.
 Installing a WSL environment may be necessary but this can be simple https://learn.microsoft.com/en-us/windows/wsl/install.
 Ill try to add a file that can initialize the IBM Q environment as well. set IBM_QUANTUM_API_KEY=your_api_key is the command line command you need to set the env variable on windows, afterwhich running the ibmq_setup.py code should initialize the rest of the variables for you.
+Ask if you want to experiment with the factory code.

 RANT ABOUT IDEAS AND MISTAKES MADE